tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

   - creats symlinks for all config files and directories
   - copies fonts into _~/Library/Fonts/_
 - `mkdir ~/dev` and git clone all repos
-- additional software (must be downloaded manually):
-  - Paragon Driver for Mac OS (see above)
-  - Adobe Lightroom 5 (latest version as of now - 5.7.1)
 - Battery: Show percentage
 - PureVPN (<https://support.purevpn.com/how-to-setup-purevpn-l2tp-manually-on-mac>)
 - application icons in Dock: